BjornRodin/hangman/README.md

 Happy coding!

 Bug:
-Encountered bug, choosing empty cells as well in the spreadsheet.
+1. Encountered bug, choosing empty cells as well in the spreadsheet.
 Solved it with a for loop.
+2. Had issues with replacing the underscores with the letter when guessed correctly.
+Found a way of doing it first but it didn't remove the underscore.
+After some more research https://favtutor.com/blogs/replace-character-string-python helped me find the issue.
+I had to use a version of str = str[:index] + new_character + str[index+1:] to replace it correctly as i wanted.
+Now it works well.